github/markdownlint-github/docs/rules/GH002-no-generic-link-text.md

 Screen reader users often tab through links on a page to quickly find content without needing to listen to the full page.
 When link text does not clearly describe the actual linked content, it becomes difficult to quickly identify whether it's worth following the link.

-Ensure that your link text is descriptive and the purpose of the link is clear even when read out of context of surrounding text.
+Ensure that your link text is descriptive and the purpose of the link is clear even when read without the context provided by surrounding text.

 Learn more about how to write descriptive link text at [Access Guide: Write descriptive link text](https://www.accessguide.io/guide/descriptive-link-text).